Overcoming Diablo 2 Monster Immunities

 Druids, Barbarians, Assassins, and Amazons do not have a skill that reduces resistances, and while Sorceresses have Cold Mastery to lower cold resistances, alas, it never breaks cold immunity.
 Regardless, any character may hunt or shop for a magic dagger, wand, or staff with Lower Resist charges.
 A level 1 Lower Resist charge lasts twenty seconds, and lowers enemy resistances by 31%.
 In case of immunity, level 1 Lower Resist only reduces a resistance by 6%, but that’s still enough to break the immunity of a 100% to 105% resistant monster.
 As long as the weapon is not ethereal, such a wand or dagger can later be repaired and recharged to curse up to 67 times, or up to 22 times for such a staff.

-(There are a few items that can produce immunity-breaking curses or auras.
-Some are unique items, such as The Gavel of Pain, Reaper’s Toll, or Azurewrath.
-Others are runewords, such as Infinity or Lawbringer, which single players can create with a forum-approved modification that enables ladder runewords.
-These items are very difficult to obtain, so you probably won’t have one of these unless you are a doggedly determined magic finder, rune finder, or item trader.)
+There are a few items that can produce immunity-breaking curses or auras.
+Some are unique items, such as The Gavel of Pain, The Reaper’s Toll, or Azurewrath.
+Others are runewords, such as Infinity or Lawbringer, now available in Diablo II Resurrected to single players, and also in legacy game versions (1.14d and earlier) to single players with a forum-approved modification that enables ladder runewords.
+All of these unique items and runes are rather difficult to obtain, so you probably won’t have one of these unless you are a doggedly determined magic finder, rune finder, or item trader.

 Diversify damage types